waii-ai/waii-sdk-js/README.md

 The `GeneratedQuery` object represents the details of a generated query and contains the following fields:

 - `uuid` (optional): A string representing the unique identifier of the generated query.
+This can be later used for liking the query.
+Please refer to documentation of "Liking a Query".

 - `liked` (optional): A boolean value indicating whether the query has been liked/favorited by the user.
 This is always false when the query is generated, but can be set via the "like" API.